What Makes a Policy Unenforceable?

 - Implement policies people can believe in.

 Do you have an example of a really good – or a truly atrocious – policy?
-If it’s an example of “bad policy”, how might you make it right?
+If it’s an example of “bad policy”, how might you make it right so it doesn’t fall into the trap — How Policies Become Unenforceable.

-Download free sample policies and procedures in easy to edit Microsoft Word templates to quickly and easily create your own policy and procedure manual the fastest way possible — using Bizmanualz policy and procedure templates.
+Download free policies and procedures in easy-to-edit Microsoft Word templates to quickly and easily create your own policy and procedure manual the fastest way possible — using Bizmanualz policy and procedure templates.